 Dublin offers a pre-clearance facility.
 Therefore, I was able to clear US Customs and TSA style security before departing for Seattle.
 This is great because not only do I find agents friendlier in Europe, but when you land in the United States, it is like a domestic flight.
-This can save an enormous about of time and hassle.
-Dublin’s pre clearance also does offer Global Entry Kiosks.
+This can save an enormous amount of time and hassle.
+Dublin’s preclearance also offers Global Entry Kiosks.
 Security and customs only took me 5 minutes.
+Pretty fantastic for a trans Atlantic flight.

 After Security I had about an hour to waste.
 I purchased some Duty Free Whiskey and then went to the 51st & Green US Pre-Clearance Lounge.
 The lounge is shared by all airlines flying to the USA, so it does get very busy.
 Aer Lingus main lounge is in terminal 2, before pre-clearance.

 When it was time to board, I headed over to the gate area and boarded via the priority boarding line.
+A quick check of my boarding pass and passport and I was good to go.
 We were flying an A330-200 to Seattle.

 Service during the flight was pretty basic, but enjoyable.
-The flight attendants are friendly.
-After we took off Flight attendants took order and did a round of drinks and Canapés before dinner service began.
+The flight attendants are friendly and provide good customer service throughout meal service.
+After we took off Flight attendants took orders and did a round of drinks and Canapés before dinner service began.
 There is no pre-ordering of food on Aer Lingus, so options can be limited.
 I wanted the fish and it was available.
 Dinner was served over three courses.
 First the appetizer with the salad and bread and then the main dish, alone.
 Finally a sweet dessert or cheese is available.

 I was drinking Jameson Caskmates, and each time I asked for a refill the Flight Attendants would oblige, but act as though I was bothering them.
 This is despite walking to the forward galley and not using my call attendant bell.
-If I didn’t know any better, I would assume I was flying a US Carrier.
+If I didn’t know any better, I would assume I was flying a US Carrier or maybe sister airline Iberia.
+Also owned by the international airlines group and known for their standoffish flight attendants.

 Time flew by and before I knew it, we were just over an hour before arrival in Seattle.
 Flight attendants quietly worked their way through the cabin offering afternoon tea to those who were awake.
 They did this in the dark.
 They only woke those who asked before falling asleep.